Designing a Zebra Living Room - Bold Stripes and Beyond

 Who says zebra print can’t be free-spirited?
 When combined with natural textures, global patterns, and an abundance of plants, the zebra motif takes on a relaxed, worldly charm.
 It might seem odd at first, but the contrast works beautifully.

 Layer a zebra throw over a macrame-adorned sofa.
 Introduce rattan furniture, woven baskets, and a plethora of indoor plants.
-Mix in other patterns like tribal prints or ikat in warm, earthy tones.
-The truth is, it’s all about curated chaos.
+Mix in other patterns like tribal prints or ikat in warm, earthy tones. it’s all about curated chaos.

 Instead of a single large piece, consider a curated gallery wall featuring various zebra-themed prints or abstract interpretations of stripes.
 This allows for a more nuanced integration of the pattern, offering visual interest without overwhelming.
 It’s a sophisticated way to incorporate the theme.